How to Build a Home Survival Kit

-Below is a summary of the different categories of emergency preparedness supplies that you should have at home for your family.
+Below is a summary of the different categories of emergency preparedness supplies that you should have stored in your kit.

 10-Day Supply of Drinking Water/PersonPotable drinking water is the most essential element of survival.
 After an emergency, securing safe, drinkable water will be your top priority after evacuation and treatment of injuries.
 Include a 10-day supply of drinking and cleaning water per person in your household.
 This equates to at least 1-gallon per person.
 How do you accumulate and store this much water?

 - You can purchase and store bottled water.
 Keep in mind bottled water has limited shelf-life and must be replaced every 1 - 2 years.
 You must store bottled water in a temperature-controlled environment.

 - You can purchase a 55-gallon water drum and water purification tablets.
 A 55-Gallon Water Storage Barrel provides an inexpensive means to safely store emergency water for 5-years when treated with Water Preserver Concentrate drops.
 The blue coloring of the barrel blocks UV rays, preventing the growth of algae and bacteria, allowing for indoor and outdoor storage of your water supply.